robertdavidwest/git-python-koans/README.md

     * Team C: `about_sets.py`

 As with task I, the final solution is only attainable if your teams work together!
 You will once again have to share your code with each other, but this time, theres a catch!
 The push/pull commands are now off limits!
 See if you can still *merge* together to *fetch* a solution!

+When this task is complete be sure to delete any local branches that you no longer need.

+### Task III - Bonus Task (All teams must finish Task II before any team attempts Task III)

+oh no!
+Looks like there was some important text accidentally placed in one of the functions in Task II!
+We need to retrieve that text!
+But would you believe it, it looks like the Stash server is down again!
+You're going to have to use your *head* to find another way to look back for the missing text.
+This is now a race between teams.
+The first team to enter the text in this readme below this paragraph on the dev branch and push up to stash will win!

+Once you've found the text